Khushipawar37/progressTracking/README.md

 Day 4: Completed the posts section thereby finishing the home page.

 Day 5: Added logic for incrementing likes and comments count.

+Day 6: Made the site responsive and hence submitted a basic clone though lot of refining and work is still required to be done on it.